AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

+---
-# Physics Simulator Lab - Part 1 & 2: Your First Animation
+title: Physics Simulator Lab - Parts 1-4
+---

 Welcome to the physics simulator project!
 Over the next few labs, you'll build a physics engine that can simulate realistic motion.
 But before we get to bouncing balls and gravity, we need to understand how animation works.